uk000/goto/README.md

 # Features

-It's an HTTP client and server built into a single application.
+It's an HTTP client, server, proxy, registry and tunnel built into a single application.

+As a server, it can respond to any arbitrary URI and let you configure custom response based on various match criteria against URIs, headers, body, etc. It can collect useful stats and counters that can be used to correlate responses against requests.

-As a server, it can act as an HTTP proxy that lets you intercept HTTP requests and get some insights (e.g. based on headers) before forwarding it to its destination.
-But it can also respond to requests as a server all by itself, while still capturing interesting stats and counters that can be used to correlate information against the client.
+`Goto` can also act as an HTTP proxy that lets you intercept HTTP requests and get some insights (e.g. based on headers) before forwarding it to its destination.

 As a client, it allows sending requests to various destinations and tracking responses by headers and response status code.

+As a registry, a `goto` instance can federate and coordinate actions of multiple goto instances, sending out workloads and collecting results from those federated goto instances.

+Finally, a `goto` instance can act as an HTTP/S tunnel where it forwards an HTTP/HTTPS request transparently to another destinations and forwards the results back to the client.
+This can be useful when some other endpoints are not accessible from the client's network space, as is the case for endpoints behind an overlay network.

 The application exposes all its features via REST APIs as described below.
 Additionally, it can respond to all undefined URIs with a configurable status code.